 FRSC 3300 FIRE ECOLOGY & MANAGEMENT.
 4 hours.
-Prerequisite: FRSC 2263 or FRSC 2290.
-Develop a thorough understanding of the function of fire in natural resource systems, especially in terms of effects on plant communities and various environmental factors.
+Prerequisite: FRSC 2261 or FRSC 2290 with a minimum grade of C. Develop a thorough understanding of the function of fire in natural resource systems, especially in terms of effects on plant communities and various environmental factors.
 Topics include: The natural and historical role that fire has played in North America, especially in the Southeast; recognition of the effects of fire on flora, fauna, soils and other ecosystem components; general fire regimes characteristic of North America; fire management policies and organizations; and key issues regarding prescribed burning and wild-land /urban interface fire.
 Field laboratory exercises will include prescribed burning and burn assessment.
 Spring.